How much do you need to retire?

 So many changing facets of the American workplace have made it more important than ever to take control of your financial future.
 By investing now with a long-term focus, you can greatly improve your chances of having a fulfilling retirement.

-Americans used to count on a pension and Social Security to get them through those "golden years."
-These days, people change jobs more often, sometimes forgoing pension benefits.
-They may also rely on dual incomes and manage their own retirement funds through defined contribution plans.
-By most estimates, you'll generally need at least 70% of your final working years' income each year to maintain your lifestyle after retiring.
+Americans used to count on a pension plus Social Security to get them through those "golden years."
+These days, people change jobs more often, rely on dual incomes, and manage their own retirement funds through defined contribution plans.
+By most estimates, you'll need between 60% and 100% of your final working years' income to maintain your lifestyle after retiring.

 |Sources of Retirement Income|